Table of Contents

 Neutropenia presented clinically as:

-Low levels of red blood cells and hemoglobin presented as headache, dizziness,
+Low levels of red blood cells and hemoglobin presented as a headache, dizziness, palpitations, and fatigue, dyspnea, and chest pain.

 Investigations of Aplastic Anemia

-The work up of these patients focuses on establishment of the diagnosis and grading of the severity of the disease.
-Hemoglobin level estimation and a complete blood count are done to classify the severity of the disease while bone marrow aspirate and biopsy is done to establish the diagnosis.
+The workup of these patients focuses on the establishment of the diagnosis and grading of the severity of the disease.
+Hemoglobin level estimation and a complete blood count are done to classify the severity of the disease, while bone marrow aspirate and biopsy is done to establish the diagnosis.

 |Complete Blood Count (CBC)||